maclandrol/maclandrol.github.io/about.md

 I'm open for collaboration on any exciting project.
 Follow me on [github](http://github.com/{{ site.github_username }}) and [twitter](https://twitter.com/{{ site.twitter_username }}).

-For a list of my publication, see the [google scholar page](https://scholar.google.ca/citations?user=JcuwpbQAAAAJ)
+For a list of my publication, see my [google scholar page](https://scholar.google.ca/citations?user=JcuwpbQAAAAJ)